Jebonn/Active-Directory-Lab/README.md

 </p>

 5. Enter the credentials of the Administrator account to join the domain.
 The VM will restart. *(The username is "Administrator" and password is what was chosen from step 10 in [Part 4](#4-install-windows-server-2022))*
 6. The log-in screen should now have an option for "Other user".
 Click on it and attempt log in using one of the user accounts created in [Part 7](#7-create-organization-units-ous--user-accounts).

+*(Passwords can be reset in Active Directory Users and Computers -> right-click on the user -> reset password)*
 <p float="left">
   <img src="/images/Part9/Part9-Step6.jpg" width="400"/>
 </p>